TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-objectnotsyncing.md

 * Import from AAD: Azure Active Directory objects are brought into AAD CS.

 * Synchronization: **Inbound Synchronization Rules** and **Outbound Synchronization Rules** are run in the order of precedence number from lower to higher.
-To view Synchronization Rules, you can go to **Synchronization Rules Editor** from the desktop applications.
+To view the Synchronization Rules, you can go to **Synchronization Rules Editor** from the desktop applications.
 The **Inbound Synchronization Rules** brings in data from CS to MV.
 The **Outbound Synchronization Rules** moves data from MV to CS.

 * Export to AD: After running Synchronization, objects are exported from CS to **Active Directory**.